NecsusECS/Necsus/README.md

 If Necsus isn't behaving as you would expect, the best tool you've got in your toolbox is the ability to dump the code that it generates.
 This allows you to walk through what is happening, or even substitute the generated code into your app and execute it.
-This can be achieved by compiling with the `-d:dump` flag set.
+This can be enabled by compiling with the `-d:dump` flag set.

 # License